STUG-Loves-Emoji/data-sharing-demo/README.md

 # Data Sharing Demo

-## This is the repository for the Share Sharing Demo for the Perth STUG Build Event 2023-11-30
+## This is the repository for the Data Sharing Demo for the Perth STUG Build Event 2023-11-30

 ## What you'll build